 DES PLAINES, Ill., May 31, 2019 — The onslaught of violent storms across the country has left a trail of destruction and many victims looking for help to repair or rebuild as quickly as possible.
 The National Insurance Crime Bureau (NICB) warns everyone to avoid being victimized a second time by unscrupulous roofers or contractors who come out of the woodwork in the aftermath of hailstorms, tornadoes and severe windstorms.

 Victims may be pressured into signing a contract and paying out their insurance claim money or their own savings to a contractor who may take the money and run or do minimal repairs or shoddy repairs, leaving the property owner holding the bag.

 The NICB spearheaded the Geospatial Intelligence Center (GIC), which has taken high resolution imagery of disasters such as the recent Dayton, Ohio tornados.
-That imagery is available to GIC insurance company members and to law enforcement and emergency personnel to assist in claim payment and damage assessment efforts.
+That imagery is available to GIC insurance company members and to law enforcement and emergency personnel to assist in damage assessment efforts.
 NICB will also use the imagery to investigate possible insurance fraud cases that arise after the events.

 “If you didn’t request it, reject it”

 Almost all disaster repair scams are unsolicited—they begin with a visit from a contractor who seeks to help victims rebuild.
 That is why NICB recommends that “if you didn’t request it, reject it.”
 Before hiring any contractor, call your insurance company.
 There is no need to rush into an agreement with a contractor who solicits your repair work—especially when you did not request it.

 NICB suggests you consider these tips before hiring a contractor:

 - Get more than one estimate.